 To avoid having a position sold because of an intra-day spike, some investors use "mental stop losses."
 They wait to see if the closing price is below the stop loss line because they believe that where a stock closes is more important than what it does during the day.
 You can study how your settings influence end-of-day stop losses by simply noting whether the stock’s closing price on the day of a decline is below the highest point reached by the red line.

 Stops works on Windows-based systems that have Microsoft's Excel (Excel 2007 or later).
 When you click on the Stops icon, Stops automatically opens in and makes use of your spreadsheet program.
 While Stops is easy to use, there is a lot to it internally.
-Consequently, it can takes about four minutes to load.
+Consequently, it can take up to four minutes to load on some systems.
 Once it is loaded, data can be entered as quickly as for any simple Excel spreadsheet.
 That’s because it is configured so that it will not compute anything until you tell it to by tapping the f-9 key.
 Simply make all your entries, hit the f-9 key, and wait for Stops to complete its computations.
-Stops employs over 50,000 thousand equations to make calculations whenever data is changed, and many of these equations are dependent on the output of other equations.
-All equations are recalculated even for minor changes.
+We configure the program so you must hit the f-9 key before it calculates stop losses because otherwise Stops would recalculate over 50,000 thousand equations every time a new entry is made, even for the most minor changes (like entering a low price for one day).
+That would result in repeated and annoying wait times.
 Depending on the speed of your system, the recalculation can take 3 minutes (possibly a little longer).
-Therefore, instead of making the user wait for calculations to finish every time data is entered or changed in a cell, Stops will not recalculate until the user presses the f-9 key.
-Then, all calculations will be completed at the same time.
-Some computers require the user to press the "fn" key while pressing the f-9 key..
+[Note: Some computers require the user to press the "fn" key while pressing the f-9 key.]

 The use of Stops for a year costs much less than the price of a subscription to the average stock market newsletter.
 The average market letter consists of 8 to 12 pages of opinion.
 On January 22, 2001, Money reported on a survey it made of 61 market letters.
 The average annual subscription price for these newsletters was $220.46.
 We have not checked lately, but we are sure prices have gone up considerably since then.
-Stops also costs less for a year than an adult ticket to Disneyland.
-The price for using Stops for 6 months is $100 (support included).
+A simple cost of living adjustment through August of 2013 would increase the price to $290.48.
+Use of Stops for 6 months also costs about as much as a 1-day adult ticket to Disneyland (currently a 1-day ticket is $92).
+The price for using Stops for 6 months is $95.
 Better stop loss placements can easily translate into far more in profits and savings than the price of using Stops.
 Even one well-placed stop loss might save many times the cost for a year of use.

 Ordering and The License Agreement